exercism/docs/building/tracks/syllabus/next-exercises.md

 We like to have three to five exercises that have no other prerequisites other than the `basics` concept.

 Good options are the core primitives or data types of your language.
-E.g. booleans, basic numeric types, strings, dates, and atoms.
+E.g. booleans, basic numeric types, strings, and atoms.

-Other good options are core concepts such as conditionals, loops, and basic arithmetic.

 It's worth checking other tracks' concept exercises to see if there are any that are appropriate for your track.